8/3/2020

 Chief Financial Officer

-that national accounts just based on their size have a greater proportion of the segment.
-And I don't think you should take that as one part of the segment grew faster than the other.
-It gets just given the proportion that national accounts make up within that segment, they had a bigger impact.
+Yeah, and I think it goes without saying that national accounts, just based on their size, have a greater proportion of the segment.
+And I don't think you should – you should take that as one part of the segment grew faster than the other.
+I think it's just given the proportion that national accounts make up within that segment, they had a bigger impact.

 speaker